-COMMITMENT OF MEDICAL STUDENT
+COMMITMENT OF MEDICAL STUDENT\

 - I acknowledge that I have the primary responsibility for the successful completion of my research project.
 I will be committed to my medical education and will demonstrate this by my efforts in the classroom as well as the research environment.
 In these efforts, I will maintain a high level of professionalism, self-motivation, engagement, scientific curiosity, and ethical standards. - I will work with my Research Mentor to develop a research project.
 This will include establishing a timeline for each phase of my work, and I will strive to the best of my abilities to meet the established deadlines. - I will meet regularly with my Research Mentor and provide him/her with updates on the progress and results of my activities and experiments. - I will be knowledgeable of the policies and requirements of the UCF COM I-1 and I-2 Modules, and I am committed to successfully completing these requirements in a timely and professional manner. - I will attend and participate in research project meetings, seminars, workshops, and/or journal clubs that are part of my educational program. - I will comply with all institutional policies, including module milestones.
 I will comply with both the letter and spirit of all applicable institutional safe research practices.
 This includes full compliance with all IRB, IACUC and/or other regulatory requirements associated with conducting my research project. - I will be a good citizen in the conduct of my research project.
 I will agree to take part in shared responsibilities of the research team, and will use resources carefully.
 I will maintain a safe and clean research space, and be respectful, tolerant of, and work collegially with all personnel associated with my research project. - I will maintain detailed, organized, and accurate research project data files and/or notebook.
 I am aware that all tangible research data and my original notebook are the property of UCF. - I will discuss policies on work hours, sick leave, and vacation time with my Research Mentor.
-I will consult with my Research Mentor and notify fellow research team members well in advance of planned absences, and as soon as feasibly possible in the case of unplanned absences. - I will discuss policies on authorship and attendance/participation at professional research meetings with my Research Mentor.
-Specifically, I will not submit my research work for publication without express written consent from my research mentor and all other co- authors involved in the study.
-This applies to all forms of publication including UCF- based publications such as FLAGSHIP.
+I will consult with my Research Mentor and notify fellow research team members well in advance of planned absences, and as soon as feasibly possible in the case of unplanned absences. - I will discuss policies on authorship, intellectual property, and attendance/participation at professional research meetings with my Research Mentor.
+Specifically, I will not submit my research work for publication without express written consent from my research mentor and all other co-authors involved in the study.
+Further, I understand that publication may be delayed in some cases to protect intellectual property, where applicable.

-Adapted from the Compact between Biomedical Graduate Students and Their Research Advisors, American Association of Medical Colleges www.aamc.org
+\ Adapted from the "Compact between Biomedical Graduate Students and Their Research Advisors, American Association of Medical Colleges" www.aamc.org i.
+Of Students by Research Mentors